kovacsv/assimpjs/README.md

 });
 ```

-## How to build?
+## How to build on Windows?

-Build instructions are set up for windows, but they are basically the same for all platforms.

 ### 1. Install Prerequisites

-You have to install the following software:
-- [CMake](https://cmake.org) (3.6 minimum version is needed).
+Install [CMake](https://cmake.org) (3.6 minimum version is needed).
+Make sure that the cmake executable is in the PATH.

 ### 2. Install Emscripten SDK